- Home

 Port Speed Insights

-The >40G to 100 GBPS segment accounted for the largest market revenue share in 2025, owing to the need for balanced performance-to-cost optimization in mid-scale data center deployments and enterprise modernization initiatives.
+The >40G to 100 GBPS segment accounted for the largest market revenue share of 36.7% in 2025, owing to the need for balanced performance-to-cost optimization in mid-scale data center deployments and enterprise modernization initiatives.
 Organizations operating private clouds, financial trading platforms, and latency-sensitive enterprise applications are increasingly standardizing on 100G uplinks and aggregation layers to accommodate growing workload density without transitioning immediately to higher-cost 400G infrastructure.

 The >100 GBPS segment is expected to grow at the fastest CAGR during the forecast period, due to the rapid densification of compute and storage resources within next-generation data centers, where rack power exceeding 30-50 kW necessitates ultra-high-capacity network fabrics to prevent bottlenecks.
 As server platforms increasingly incorporate multi-core CPUs, high-bandwidth memory architectures, and multiple accelerator cards per node, aggregate traffic per rack has surged, compelling operators to deploy 200G, 400G, and emerging 800G switching to maintain oversubscription targets in the fabric.